 2. Table saw

 A table saw is another essential woodworking tools as it is a centerpiece around which all of the rest of your tools are used and organized.
 Additionally, with a table saw, you can do various tasks including basic milling, cutting parallel edges, making box joints and making crosscuts.

 Table saws come in different types including cabinet saws, contractor’s saws and hybrid saws.
 Each of these table saws come with specific features.
 The best is that with features that address your needs and is within your budget.

 One of the tasks that you’ll frequently do in woodworking is assembling wood pieces to make complete furniture.
 In as such, you need a tool to help you to firmly join the pieces together and that’s where a biscuit joiner comes in.
 A biscuit joiner has a small circular blade which makes a crescent-shaped hole in the opposite edges of two wood pieces which are clamped together in a parallel position.

 A sawhorse is a four-legged beam which woodworkers use to support boards or planks while sawing them by hand.
 If your sawhorse is strong enough, you can place a portable table on it to function as a platform for tools such as table saw.
 If you are not sure which is the best sawhorse to buy, consider using this review for an informed purchase.

 Manual wood sanding can be hectic, consuming much of your time and energy.
 If you want to make your sanding jobs easier, you should get a powered sander, which is simply a power tool which smoothens surfaces by abrasion using sandpaper.
-Depending on the nature of your woodworking work, you can buy an orbital sander or bench sander.
+Depending on the nature of your woodworking task, you can buy an orbital sander or bench sander.